 No NFT marketplace is the same, and as with any product, one of the main things to consider is who your target audience members are, and what they’re searching for.
 Without understanding their desires and pain points you simply won’t build a marketplace that is fit for purpose.
-If you’d like to read more about why the discovery phase is an essential first step to building an NFT marketplace, you can do so here.
+If you’d like to, read more about why the discovery phase is an essential first step to building an NFT marketplace.

 Note that there are many different marketplaces out there, from those such as OpenSea, which is a great general NFT platform for newcomers, to more niche ones such as SuperRare, which is for seasoned connoisseurs of digital art.

 Let’s now explore the key ingredients for your ideal NFT marketplace recipe

 Now that you’ve considered your target audience and understood the basic user flows, let’s take a deeper look at the core components of every successful NFT marketplace.